 All Late Schedule Adjustment Petitions take 7-10 business days for review.
 Students will be contacted by email of the decision.
 Any petitions that are submitted with insufficient documentation or incomplete forms will delay processing beyond 10 business days.

-The Change of Status to Post Baccalaureate Standing form is used for one of the following reasons:
+The Withdrawal or Dismissal form is used for one of the following reasons:

 - A student is withdrawing from the university